tamberg/zeigli/README.md

 * The cam watches - it sees the room getting filled with items, and keeps notes.
 * And remembers - ask it what's in the room, when an item was added, where it is.
 ## More to come
-* A future version might involve a laser, to point you to the item you're looking for.
+* A future version might involve lasers, to point you to the item you're looking for.